lagimik/PartnerCrucible/ModernWorkSolutionArea.md

 [Total Economic Impact of Microsoft Viva](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE56D0e) | | Forrester
 [Viva Business Learning Path and Assessment](https://partner.microsoft.com/en-US/training/assets/collection/microsoft-viva-employee-experience-business-learning-path#/)| Designed for executives, sales staff and account leads, the Business Rapid Assessment will test your knowledge of employee experience trends, specific Microsoft Viva module offerings, Employee Experience benefits, and more. | -Qualify for Modern Work go-to-market programs like Microsoft Viva workshops and investments to grow your Employee Experience practice
 [Viva Technical Learning Path and Assessment](https://partner.microsoft.com/en-US/training/assets/collection/microsoft-viva-employee-experience-technical-learning-path#/)| Created with IT admins and implementation specialists in mind, the Technical Rapid Assessment will test your knowledge of Microsoft Viva module implementation, feature experiences, tech requirements and similar technical necessities.
+[Viva adoption](https://adoption.microsoft.com/en-us/viva/) | Includes latest latest Work Trend Index, Josh Bersin employee experience assessment tool| Microsft Adoption
+[The People-Powered Workplace: Reimagine the Employee Experience](https://info.microsoft.com/ww-landing-the-people-powered-workplace.html?LCID=EN-US) | Viva ebook - Learn new ways to empower your people and teams by creating a new kind of workplace—one centered around your employees and their experience. | Microsoft

 [< Back to Crucible](./)